-- external regulator (for propane/LP units only, supplied by installer)
+- external regulator (supplied by installer)

 - piping (check local codes)

 - sealant (resistant to propane/LP gas)

 - · equipment shutoff valve

-- test gauge connection
+- · test gauge connection

 - sediment trap

-- · tee joint
+- tee joint

 - · pipe wrench

-- approved flexible gas line with gas connector (if allowed by local codes) (provided)

-- A CSA design-certified equipment shutoff valve with 1/8" NPT tap is an acceptable alternative to test gauge connection.
-Purchase the optional CSA design-certified equipment shutoff valve from your dealer.
+- A equipment shutoff valve with 1/8" NPT tap is an acceptable alternative to test gauge connection.
+Purchase the optional equipment shutoff valve from your dealer.

 For propane/LP units, the installer must supply an external regulator.
 The external regulator will reduce incoming gas pressure.
 You must reduce incoming gas pressure to between 11" and 14" of water.
 If you do not reduce incoming gas pressure, heater regulator damage could occur.
-Install external regulator with the vent pointing down as shown in Figure 12.
+Install external regulator with the vent pointing down as shown in Figure 13.
 Pointing the vent down protects it from freezing rain or sleet.

-Figure 12 - External Regulator With Vent Pointing Down
+Figure 13 - External Regulator With Vent Pointing Down